trentlarson/P2P-Docs/README.md

 --------------------

  * Doc Changes
- * fix crashes on repo outgoing dir changes
- * fix unknown crashes on repositories page when accepting a change too many (100) repos ... though if you go to repo create screen first it just stops on javascript at mark_reviewed on index.html
  * default to versioned files, but allow to overwrite (both incoming and outgoing)
  * default to keep old reviewed versions, but allow deletion
  * default to keep old outgoing versions, but allow deletion